 directing the operations of the fire department.
 During 1972 it was phased out by action taken at

 a town meeting.
 The department now operates under Chapter 48, Sections 42, 43 and 44.

 Men known to have served on the Board of Fire Engineers include the following:

+Aug.
 16, 1972.
 Chief Durgin and firefighters with two trucks were the first to reach the scene.